Allegrospartacus/Web-Scraping-largest-public-U.S.-Companies/README.md

 # Web-Scraping-largest-public-U.S.-Companies
-This project involves scraping data from Wikipedia to extract information about the largest public companies in the United States by revenue.
-The data is processed using Pandas and then saved as a CSV file for further analysis.

 **Project Description**

 Using Python and the BeautifulSoup library, this script scrapes a table containing a list of the largest public companies in the U.S. by revenue from Wikipedia.